formkit/docs-content/guides/build-a-multi-step-form.md

 And Voilà! 🎉 We are finished!
 In addition to our submit handler, we've added some more UI and UX flourish to this final form to make it feel more real:

 - Added Previous / Next buttons for step navigation.
-- Added tracking for "visited steps" and we now show validation errors when a user blurs a step.
 - Added a fake backend to `utils.js` that returns errors.
 - The form submit button is now disabled until the entire form is in a `valid` state.
 - Added some additional text to the form to better mock a real-world UI.